 Alcohol Awareness Month

 Did you know that a can of beer, 5 ounces of wine, and 1.5 ounces of liquor all contain approximately the same amount of alcohol?
-Or that having more than two drinks in a day is considered “at-risk” drinking”, according to the National Institutes of Health (NIH)?
-NIH also found that three out of 10 adults in the U.S. drink in ways that place them at risk for negative effects such as accidents and liver disease.
-Staying within low-risk drinking guidelines can lessen your chances of developing alcohol-related problems.
+Or that having more than one drink in a day for women and more than two drinks in a day for men is considered “at-risk” drinking,” per the National Institutes of Health (NIH)?

 National Council on Alcoholism and Drug Dependence (NCADD) website